-To assess the competitiveness of our executive compensation for 2021, the Compensation Committee analyzed competitive market compensation paid by companies in our peer group based on market data obtained from Compensia.
-The peer group was selected by Compensia and approved by the Compensation Committee in August 2021.
-The 2021 selection criteria was as follows: headquartered in the same country; same or related/adjacent industry; last four quarters of revenue as of June 2021 within approximately 0.5 times to 4.0 times that of the Company over the same period; market cap within approximately 0.3 times to 4.0 times that of the Company based on 30-day average stock prices as of June 28, 2021, and shares outstanding as of such date; and strong revenue growth, strong market cap-to-revenue multiple, and relevant IPO timing.
-These criteria, together with consolidation in the industry and changes in the Company's growth trajectory compared to 2020, resulted in the removal of 8 companies from the prior peer group and the addition of 9 new companies for a total of 14 companies in the 2021 peer group as set forth in the table below:
+To assess the competitiveness of our executive compensation for 2022, the CHCM Committee analyzed competitive market compensation paid by companies in our peer group based on market data obtained from Compensia.
+The peer group the CHCM Committee used in 2022 was selected by Compensia and approved by the Committee initially in August 2021.
+The 2021 selection criteria was as follows: headquartered in the same country; same or related/adjacent industry; last four quarters of revenue as of June 2021 within approximately 0.5 times to 4.0 times that of the Company over the same period; market cap within approximately 0.3 times to 4.0 times that of the Company based on 30-day average stock prices as of June 28, 2021, and shares outstanding as of such date; and strong revenue growth, strong market cap-to-revenue multiple, and relevant IPO timing, resulting in a total of 14 companies in the peer group as set forth in the table below:

-2021 Peer Group
+2022 Peer Group

-Ambarella eGain Mitek Systems
+Ambarella ■ eGain Mitek Systems

-CEVA GTY Technology Holdings Model N
+■ CEVA GTY Technology Holdings Model N

 CyberOptics Ideanomics Onto Innovation

 Domo Impinj ShotSpotter

-DSP Group • • Sumo Logic
+DSP Group Sumo Logic